-We are taking steps to eliminate any sources of GMO material from all our products.
+We are taking steps to eliminate any sources of genetically modified material from all our products.
 We understand that the practice of genetically modifying certain foods is a concern for many parents.
-And we believe that we owe you full transparency about what does and does not go into our foods, so we’re pleased to announce that we are working with the Non-GMO Project and seeking verification for all our products.
+And we believe that we owe you full transparency about what does and does not go into our foods.
+That’s why we’re working with the Non-GMO Project to verify all of our products.
 We believe that the Non-GMO Project’s seal is a good fit for our products because it is trustworthy, defensible and transparent and (most important) requires on going testing.
-Right now, ## of our products are now non-GMO Project Verified.
+Right now, over 100 of our products are Non-GMO Project verified, and we’re pursuing all of the rest!
 Look for the butterfly on our packaging in stores.
-Check on the status of these approvals on the GMO project’s third-party website: livingnongmo.org
+You can learn more and check on the status of our approvals on the Non-GMO Project’s website: livingnongmo.org

 Our entire Beech-Nut Organics line of baby food is certified USDA organic.